IRS Form 3911 Instructions

 How do I fill out IRS Form 3911?

-Most of the information at the top of the form will pertain to any IRS correspondence that you receive.
-If you requested that the IRS send you a copy of Form 3911 to initiate a trace for the original check, then you may see some of the fields completed.
-If you downloaded this form, then this information will be blank.
+If you requested that the IRS send you a copy of Form 3911 to initiate a trace for the original check, then you may see that some of the respective fields have been completed.
+If you downloaded a new form, then these fillable fields will be blank.

 However, there are a couple of notes worth emphasizing.